nmalthouse/rathammer/doc/start.md

 In the directory where rathammer stores the config (see the first few lines of output when running), a file named recent_maps.txt is created.

 This file contains a list of absolute paths to ratmaps separated by newlines

+### Troubleshooting
+#### On Linux, after pressing F9 to build nothing seems to happen.
+There is some bug with wine, where the first time you run vbsp it will hang indefinitely.
+Hit f9 again to spin up some new build threads.

+When you try to close the editor, you will have to force kill it as that old vbsp is still hanging. `killall -9 rathammer`

+#### Error building map
+Look through the terminal output.
+You may have a leak -> press ~ and run the command `pointfile` to trace the leak.

+If you see `potentially invalid solid: 12 error.vertsDifferent` -> press ~ and run `select_id 12`.
+Inspect solid 12 to see if it is broken.

+In the future I plan on adding a list view of potential errors.

+Problematic solids can often be fixed by selecting them and running the command `optimize`